 Problem 1: The Greed of Medical Providers

-This is the root problem of the failing medical system in the U.S. Physicians in the U.S. have long ago left the pretense of practicing medicine in order to help people.
+This is the root problem of the failing medical system in the U.S. Many physicians in the U.S. have long ago left the pretense of practicing medicine in order to help people.
 In other words, while compassion was a primary motivator in times past, today the primary motivator is money.

 Physicians believe they are worthy of compensation several times higher than other American citizens.
 The average U.S. citizen wage is approximately $30 per hour.
 The average physician in the U.S. earns a wage of about $100 per hour (surgeons earn a good bit more, in the range of several hundred dollars per hour) but that average is way understated, because what they actually bill people also reflects the overhead costs of the medical facilities they partner with and utilize.
 It is normal for an average physician to bill at a rate of several thousand dollars per hour.

-So, remember all those talks from various people as you were growing up about ‘how we all are important…we all are valuable members of the team…we all need each other’?
-Sorry to inform the reader, but that was all a lie intended to keep the common person content in a system where some people are valued much higher than others.
+So, remember all those talks from various people as you were growing up about ‘how we all are important…we all are valuable members of the team…we all need each other...no one is more important than the next person'?
+Sorry to inform the reader, but that was all a lie intended to keep the common person content in a system where some people are valued much higher than others and are treated accordingly.
 Clearly, the people in the medical services industry believe they are worth a good bit more than the rest of us.

 Problem 2: The Greed of Pharmaceutical Companies

 It was recently on the news that an executive changed the price of a drug his company was manufacturing from $13.50 to $750 because it was ‘not profitable enough’.
 This is just one example of many.
 The cost of drugs in the U.S. is outrageously high especially as compared with the cost of the same drugs in other nations.
-The pharmaceutical manufacturing companies do spend a good bit on research and development, but the money they make on the other side of that investment (after they have recouped their R&D costs) can only be described by the term ‘greed’ and is a part of the reason the system is broken.
+The pharmaceutical manufacturing companies do spend a good bit on research and development, but the money they make on the other side of that investment (after they have recouped their R&D costs) can only be described by the phrase ‘outrageous greed’ and is responsible for contributing to why the system is broken.

 Problem 3: Fear Filled People and Cowardly Physicians